Court-Pencil/Trailblazers/README.md

 ## Wireframes

 The wireframes were designed using Balsamiq.
 Designed with mobile first practices, tablet and then website.
 The final design of the Trailblazers site evolved from the original wireframes to create a smoother, more intuitive user experience.
-While the wireframes helped establish the initial structure—such as homepage layout, events section, and contact form—the final version refines these elements for better flow and clarity.
+While the wireframes helped establish the initial structure—such as homepage layout, events section, and booking form the final version refines these elements for better flow and clarity.
 ![Wireframe-Mobile](docs/wireframe-mobile.png)
 ![Wireframe-Mobile](docs/wireframe-tablet.png)
 ![Wireframe-Mobile](docs/wireframe-desktop.png)